satopian/poti-kaini-EN/README.md

 - POTI-board v3.09.x and earlier all versions have a serious bug.
 You may lose all log files.

-Please update `potiboard.php` with v3.10.1 or later by overwriting.
+Please update to v3.10.1 or higher.
-For those who are using the old version v2.x system.
-Please update `potiboard.php` by overwriting.
-Overwriting updates to `potiboard.php` alone can address the above two major issues.

 ## A POTI-board that can use HTML5 versions of PaintBBS NEO and Chicken Paint.